mentat-collective/sicm-scheme-exercises/README.md

 - [SICMUtils](https://github.com/littleredcomputer/sicmutils) a Clojure
   implementation of the `scmutils` / `mechanics` library.
 Clojure is brilliant.
   I may include some examples of code using this library as I go.

-If you like this sort of thing, you might also consider subscribing to ["The Road to Reality"](https://roadtoreality.substack.com/), a newsletter where I post primers and lessons on interesting topics in math, physics, machine learning or artificial intelligence, with a heavy emphasis on locking down the intuition behind the ideas over mere symbol shuffling.

 ## Running Mechanics